AntiPwr/AntiPwr.github.io/root/wiki/Asceptim.md

 The religious hierarchy of Asceptim is led by **Guides**, spiritual leaders who interpret and lobby the growth of the **Rites of Huma**.
 Their primary role is to assist followers in navigating their journey toward **Sol Proscima** by ensuring adherence to the faith’s principles.
 These guides act as both theologians and political figures of academic merit, influencing governance, education, and cultural institutions.

 Unlike many hierarchical religious structures, Asceptim does not have a single ultimate leader.
 Instead, it follows a **distributed religious authority**, where multiple royal families uphold doctrine, with leadership shifting in accordance with the **[[Rite of Transference]]**—ensuring that those with superior insight into faith and governance take precedence.
-Although, there is a Queen of Scender, but her job is as interadvocate of progress, or as means to Sol Proscima.
+Although, there is a Queen of Scender, but her job is as interadvocate of progress, or as uniting means to Sol Proscima.

 ## Symbolism of Sunlight and Water